In this blog article you’ll find 8 Tesla marketing strategies that any company can learn from to gain a competitive advantage.

 The other models are the S, X and 3.
 According to a Musk blog post, “New technology in any field takes a few versions to optimize before reaching the mass market, and in this case it is competing with 150 years and trillions of dollars spent on gasoline cars.”

-Source used for this blog article (Elon Musk: The Life, Lessons and Rules for Success, Influential Individuals)
+The main source for this blog article is Elon Musk: The Life, Lessons and Rules for Success, Influential Individuals.

-For help with your marketing strategy, please get in touch.
+For help with your marketing strategy and integrated marketing activities, please get in touch.